 Studio Culture Policy

 “Studio Culture” is a term that describes the environment created by the faculty, staff, students and activities that comprise the studio.
-This includes the common values that are held by this community, the attitudes shared, and the agreed upon expectations and standards.
+This includes the common values that are held by this community, the attitudes shared, and the agreed-upon expectations and standards.
 The Hammons School of Architecture (HSA) fosters a positive studio culture characterized by the following qualities:

 All studio community members and their visitors are asked to uphold and abide by these objectives.
-Studio community members are encouraged to speak with instructors, security, HSA or Drury administration about any issues that arise in relation to this Studio Culture Policy.
+Studio community members are encouraged to speak with instructors, HSA and Drury administration and Drury Security about any issues that arise in relation to this Studio Culture Policy.